wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 - Include "Ask the AI" section with 5-7 high-impact questions for deeper learning
 - End with "Pro Tip" section
 - Use practical, hands-on approach with clear numbered steps
+- **All content following numbered list items must be properly indented** - indent code blocks, Test paragraphs, explanatory text, and any other content with 3 spaces to align with list item content and maintain proper grouping under the numbered bullet point

 ### Essential Terms Table Standards
 - Terms use proper capitalization: lowercase for common terms, proper case for product names (e.g., "component", "Codespace", "Vite", "Node.js")